-The strength that these images continue to hold and their increasing use in products, media and personal use gathers momentum every year as we all look for signs and signifiers to help navigate through an increasingly complicated and often alienating world.
+The strength that these images continue to hold and their increasing use in products, films and media and personal use gathers momentum every year as we all look for signs and signifiers to help navigate through an increasingly complicated and often alienating world.

 My initial idea was for the work to be my homage to Artist Pamela Coleman Smith who's creative skill and interpretation of Arthur Waite's ideas, made the RWS pack what it has become today.....the most popular tarot pack in the world.

-....and I changed my mind, deciding that it was not enough for me as an artist to redo another artists designs but to start from the beginning and make my own pack following my own creativity, explorations and in that process gain a greater knowledge of the tarot, it's past, present and continuing future.
+....and I changed my mind, deciding that it was not enough for me as an artist to revisit another artists designs but to start from the beginning and make my own pack following my own creativity, explorations and in that process gain a greater knowledge of the tarot, it's past, present and continuing future.